TASIS Foundation Board

 Mr. Manning earned his B.A. and M.A in English at Wake Forest University (North Carolina), where he also served as Administrative Assistant to the President.
 He subsequently served as Associate Headmaster and English Teacher at Woodberry Forest School, then as Dean of Freshmen and Instructor in English at Washington and Lee University (both in Virginia).
 He served as Headmaster of TASIS-England from 1998 to 2001 and since 2001 has been Headmaster of Norfolk Academy in Virginia.
 His two children attended TASIS-England for three years.
 Mr. Manning currently serves as President of the Southern Association of Independent Schools and also serves on the Board of the Smithsonian Libraries in Washington, D.C.

-In 2004, he joined his wife Lorenza's family real estate business and together they started various initiatives in Italy, Switzerland, and in the UK with a specific focus on retail property developments and commercial property acquisitions.
-Marco also continued advising Italian and International groups in the fields of real estate investments, retail expansion, and asset management.
+In 2004, Mr. Ornaghi joined his wife Lorenza's family real estate business and together they started various initiatives in Italy, Switzerland, and in the UK with a specific focus on retail property developments and commercial property acquisitions.
+He also continued advising Italian and International groups in the fields of real estate investments, retail expansion, and asset management.
 A Swiss resident since 2012, he is now director of the Swiss branch of the family-owned real estate investment business with various property interests in Europe.

 Michael Ulku-Steiner has been the Head of School at Durham Academy in Durham, North Carolina, since 2013.